aliterc/aliterc.github.io/index.md

 NEW YORK (Reuters) - Many political ads in this year’s U.S. elections pack an unusually harsh and personal punch - some with racial overtones.

 In Arkansas, a radio ad this week suggests white Democrats might start lynching black men.
 In New York, a congressman’s supporters drew attention to his black rival’s history as a rapper.
 In California, Ohio and Virginia, candidates and their supporters cast their opponents as terrorists.
-In Pennsylvania, a Republican state senator threatened to “stomp all over” his Democratic rival’s face with golf spikes.
+In Pennsylvania, a Republican state senator threatened to “stomp/stɑːmp/ all over” his Democratic rival’s face with golf spikes.

 And in Arizona, a lawmaker’s six siblings urged voters not to re-elect their Republican brother.

-While angry advertisements are a longstanding feature of U.S. politics, many ads this year made little effort to disguise their candidates’ rage, a vivid illustration of what many experts see as a coarsening of public dialogue since President Donald Trump shook up American politics.
+While angry advertisements are a longstanding feature of U.S. politics, many ads this year made little effort to disguise their candidates’ rage, a vivid illustration of what many experts see as a [coarsening](https://www.oxfordlearnersdictionaries.com/definition/english/coarsen#coarsen__11) of public dialogue since President Donald Trump shook up American politics.

 Heavy spending for a non-presidential election cycle and the speed with which ads are spreading online is magnifying the effect.
 Political spending on television spots is up 19 percent from 2014, the last U.S. congressional midterm election cycle, to $2.9 billion - levels closer to spending for a presidential election, according to MAGNA, an arm of advertising agency IPG Mediabrands.

-“As the amount of money in campaigns increases I think the volume of negative ads is increasing,” said Nathan Gonzales of Inside Elections, a nonpartisan campaign analysis group.
+“As the amount of money in campaigns increases I think the volume of negative ads is increasing,” said Nathan Gonzales of Inside Elections, a nonpartisan /ˌnɑːn ˈpɑːrtəzn/ campaign analysis group.

 A radio ad that aired this week in Arkansas in support of Republican U.S. Representative French Hill featured women with exaggerated and stereotyped African-American accents saying black voters should support Hill and Republicans because Democrats will lynch black men when “a white girl screams rape.”